hochreutenerl/camp-dictionary/src/explanations/ch.md

 Typical activities in a Swiss group are:
  * Programme on Saturday afternoon (14:00 - 17:00)
  * Camps during school holidays
- * Regional (seldom national) leadership courses and fun events
+ * Regional (sometimes national) leadership courses and fun events

 ## Specialities
 There are a few things that are unique to groups in Switzerland: